hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

         ``torch.nn.Conv2d``, ``torch.nn.ReLU``, and ``torch.nn.LSTM``.
     * - `MIVisionX <https://github.com/ROCm/MIVisionX>`_
       - 3.1.0
-      - Optimized acceleration for computer vision and AI workloads like preprocessing, augmentation, and inferencing.
+      - Optimizes acceleration for computer vision and AI workloads like preprocessing, augmentation, and inferencing.
       - Faster data preprocessing and augmentation pipelines for datasets like ImageNet or COCO and easy to integrate into PyTorch's ``torch.utils.data``